AmiralBl3ndic/Vinaigrette/README.md

-# Custom PopSauce server
+# Vinaigrette

-Express.JS server for hosting custom PopSauce games.
+Express.JS server for hosting custom PopSauce-like games.

 This server requires you to have an AWS account and that you have an access key to your account.